sanketachari/Performance-Evaluation-of-Online-Retailers/README.md

 R MarkDown file is used to generate above reports.

-If you want to see the code for analysis of data please look into .rmd files.
+If you want to see the code for analysis of data please look into .rmd files in Code directory.